 If you slowed down and really didn't enjoy the race then perhaps sticking to the shorter distances is better for you and running some 5k or 10k events might be more up your street.
 You really need to enjoy your running and racing if you want to improve and there are plenty of distances in the running world that you can find one that suits you.

 The shorter the distance the less time you have to spend training for it (in general) - perhaps a few sprinters will disagree with me there.
 Maybe I should say the longer the race distance the more miles you have to run in training!
 You should train for an event that you know you have the time for, be sensible and work your training in around your job and pick the distance you can do yourself justice in.

 The jump between a 10k and a half marathon is quite big (more than double the distance) but the jump between a half and a full marathon is massive.
 Just because you can run a half marathon doesn't mean you are ready to run a marathon.
 That isn't to say that you can't run one, you just need to increase your mileage and do some more marathon specific work in the build up - a lot of it will depend how much time and effort you are willing to put into it.

 Summer is an ideal time to train for a marathon.
 The days are longer and there is more daylight to get those double run days in, especially if you are working full time.
-If you happen to be a teacher then the summer is perfect as you'll get 3/4 of your training done for the marathon when you're not in work!
-You can be a full time athlete for 6 weeks, and reap the rewards in September with a marathon.
+If you happen to be a teacher then the summer is perfect as you'll get three-quarters of your training done for the marathon when you're not in work!
+You can be a full time athlete for six weeks, and reap the rewards in early autumn with a marathon.